Skip to content

 $errors = [];

-// quite a few errors can occur when working with files
+// many errors can occur when managing files

 try {